kartikprabhu/fragmentioner/README.md

 # Fragmentioner

 UI for generating the [fragmention](http://indiewebcamp.com/fragmention) link to some selected text.

 Try it out here [fragmentioner demo](https://kartikprabhu.com/static/demo/fragmention.html).

+## Note
+Fragmentioner only generates the UI for the link.
+To make fragmentioned links work on your page you will need to use [fragmention.js](https://github.com/chapmanu/fragmentions).

 ## Basic Usage